Gunkanjima island [軍艦島]

 The island has a small rocky hill, but the ruin of modern buildings on the island is very impressive.

-Originally, this island was a small rocky deserted island.
+Originally, this island was a small reef in the sea.

-And schools, hospital, barber shops, Buddhist temple, movie theater and so on were set up, so this island became a complete city.
+And schools, hospital, barber shops, Buddhist temple, movie theater, etc. were set up, so this island became a modern city.

-But since the 1960s, main energy had been shifted from coal to oil,
+But since then, main energy had been shifted from coal to oil.

 The island was transferred from Mitsubishi to Nagasaki city in 2001.

-Since 2009, a part of this island has been opened.
+Since 2009, a part of the island has been opened for tour.

-We can visit this island by pleasure boat from Nagasaki Port.
+We can visit this island by guided tours from Nagasaki Port.

-Also, the tours only sailing around the island are operated.)
+Also, the tours of only sailing around the island are operated.

-Terminal.
-By street car with route No. 1, get off at Oohato stop.
+By street car with route No. 1 or 5, get off at Ôhato or Ôura-kaigan-dori stop.

-The landing tour takes about 2 hour and 50 minutes, and the sailing tour takes about 1 hour and 50 minutes.
+The landing tour takes about 3 hours, and the sailing tour takes about 2 hours.